Are Shops Open on Sunday in Berlin? What You Need to Know

 If Sunday Shopping Is Not an Option, Explore Berlin Better

 A closed-shop Sunday does not have to mean a wasted day.
 Use it to slow down, enjoy the city, and plan the part of your trip that will actually help you understand Berlin.
-Our free walking tour runs from Tuesday to Saturday through the historic centre, from Alexanderplatz to Hackescher Markt.
+Our free walking tour takes you through the historic centre — from Alexanderplatz to Hackescher Markt — 5 days a week.
+Check the calendar and reserve your spot for when you're free.

 Reserve your free spot and see Berlin with context, not just photos.